 The Diamond Team concept, created by Herbers, is a great piece of the overall staffing pie.
 However, advisor owners are ignoring the “Advisory Department” blue box and the need for C Level roles and responsibilities.

-If you are a Senior Advisor, there isn’t enough time in your day to also manage compliance, tech, firm-wide processes, marketing, compensation/hr, and more.
-Your work day will already be completely filled with time mentoring two lead advisors, an associate advisor, overseeing the client servicing efforts, and developing new business.
+If you are a Senior Advisor, there isn’t enough time in your day to also manage compliance, time-saving tech adoption, process improvements, marketing, compensation, HR, provider oversight, and more.
+Your work day will already be completely filled with mentoring two lead advisors and an associate advisor, overseeing the client servicing efforts, and developing new business.
 This conundrum explains why many firms dream of creating Diamond Teams but only very large firms have succeeded in doing so.

 So if your firm is $250 million -$1 billion AUM and you want to develop Diamond Teams, here are 3 steps to follow: